-The APS Intake Tool is designed to assist the APS Intake Practitioner in gathering necessary information, determining vulnerability and making an intake decision.
-APS Intake Practitioners must include as much information as they can when completing the APS Intake Tool.
-The Decision Screen on the APS Intake Tool will indicate "Accepted" if all four criteria for APS Intake have been met through the APS Pre-Screener and the APS Intake Tool.
-If any of the four criteria have not been met, the Decision Screen will indicate "Not Accepted".
-The Supervisor must Agree with the tool or Override it.
-An Override Explanation and Reason will be required if the Supervisor overrides the tool.
+The APS Intake Tool is designed to assist the APS intake practitioner in gathering necessary information, determining vulnerability and making an intake decision.
+APS intake practitioners must include as much information as they can when completing the APS Intake Tool.
+The Decision Screen on the APS Intake Tool will indicate "Accepted" if all five criteria for APS intake have been met through the APS Intake Tool.
+If any of the five criteria have not been met, the Decision Screen will indicate "Not Accepted".
+Reports that are not accepted are still recorded in the CAPSS data system and referrals are made where appropriate.
+The intake practitioner should only document in CAPSS the reason the tool did not accept the report.
+If there is a concern with the tool's decision, the intake practitioner should staff with their supervisor.